 An RCT comparing PTNS with medication for the treatment of OAB was published by Vecchioli-Scaldazza et al (2018).
-This 3-arm trial compared solifenacin (n=27), PTNS (n=34), and a combination of solifenacin plus PTNS (n=33) and followed patients through 10 months posttreatment.
+This 3-arm trial compared solifenacin (n=27), PTNS (n=34), and a combination of solifenacin plus PTNS (n=33) and followed patients through 10 months post treatment.
 Patients in all 3 arms experienced significant reductions from baseline in daytime frequency, night-time frequency, and urgency.
-PTNS was more effective than solifenacin alone, and the combination of PTNS plus solifenacin was more effective than PTNS alone.
+Percutaneous tibial nerve stimulation was more effective than solifenacin alone, and the combination of PTNS plus solifenacin was more effective than PTNS alone.
 The combination therapy also showed the longest effect.

-A group of RCTs has compared PTNS with an alternative treatment, medication, conservative therapy, or electrical stimulation.4,6-10,5 The trials reported inconsistent findings on short-term efficacy, and only one reported on the efficacy of PTNS beyond 12 weeks.
+A group of RCTs has compared PTNS with an alternative treatment, medication, conservative therapy, or electrical stimulation.14,19,20,21,22,23,18.
+The trials reported inconsistent findings on shortterm efficacy, and only 1 reported on the efficacy of PTNS beyond 12 weeks.
 Three studies used medication as the comparison intervention.
 Preyer et al (2015) published a nonblinded study comparing 12 weeks of PTNS with tolterodine in 36 women who had OAB.

-There were no significant differences between groups on the reduction of incontinence episodes in 24 hours (p=0.89) or quality of life (p=0.07).
+There were no significant differences between groups on the reduction of incontinence episodes in 24 hours (p=.89) or quality of life (p=.07).

-Another RCT comparing PTNS with medication-in this case, oral solifenacin-was a crossover trial published by Vecchioli-Scaldazza et al (2013).
+Another RCT comparing PTNS with solifenacin was a crossover trial published by Vecchioli-Scaldazza et al (2013).
 Forty women with OAB received PTNS (twice weekly for 6 weeks) or medication, given in random order, with a 6-week washout period between treatments.
 Group A received medication first, and group B received PTNS first.
 The primary efficacy outcome was a reduction in the number of voids in a 24-hour period.
 Thirty (75%) of the 40 patients completed the trial.
 The number of daily voids (the primary outcome) significantly decreased after each treatment compared with before treatment.
-Also, secondary outcomes, including nocturia urge incontinence and voided volume, significantly improved after each treatment compared with pretreatment values.
+Also, secondary outcomes, including nocturia urge incontinence, and voided volume, significantly improved after each treatment compared with pretreatment values.
 The authors did not directly compare the efficacy of medication with PTNS.